oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     - Next we can see that the similarity search took 0.002 seconds (or 2 milliseconds) to locate 5 related entries to the word "cars".

-    - The 5 rows returned are the 5 *most semantically* similar to our phrase *cars* from our sample data in the MY\_DATA table.
+    - The 5 rows returned have the minimum vector distance  to our vectorized phrase cars from our sample data in the MY_DATA table.

+    - The vectors with the minimum vector distance tend to have the closest semantic meaning

+    - ie the closet vectors tend to be based on the most similar data

     - The results themselves look like a "good" result as all 5 of the factoids are on-point with the phrase "cars".